 Flying Blue Miles Expiration Policy

-Air France KLM Flying Blue has a new mileage expiration policy coming into force on May 4, 2026.
-From that date, Air France-KLM Flying Blue miles expire if you don't have qualifying activity on your account for a 24-month period.
+Air France KLM Flying Blue's new mileage expiration policy came into force on May 4, 2026.
+Air France-KLM Flying Blue miles now expire if you don't have qualifying activity on your account for a 24-month period.
 Per the Flying Blue new policy page:

 “Starting May 4, all Miles will share a single validity period of 24 months.
 Whether earned through flights or partner activities, every Mile will now follow the same expiration date.
 No more surprises, no more juggling multiple deadlines.”